 For example, the commit message for my patch was:

 `apimachinery: protobuf: Test protobuf compatibility`

-First, someone from the Kubernetes organization will triage your patch, and assign it to a suitable reviewer.
+First, someone from the Kubernetes organisation will triage your patch, and assign it to a suitable reviewer.
 If that person deems it safe, they will trigger the tests and review your code for style, correctness, and utility.
-You will probably need to make some changes, unless your patch is tiny and you’re a rock-star.
+You will probably need to make some changes, unless your patch is tiny and you’re a rock star.
 Finally, once they’re happy with your patch, they’ll flag it with a ‘/LGTM’ message, and it will be automatically merged into Kubernetes’ master branch.